jvanbruegge/binder_datatypes/README.md

 /<Isabelle/installation/path>/bin/isabelle build -vD .
 ```

-### Overview

 We also provide generated HTML documents (folder html) that allow one to browse the formalization
 without running Isabelle.
 The file html/index.html provides a good starting point.
-The
+(These were produced using the above command with `briowser_info` option.
+We have included them in the repository for the reviewers' convenience.)

+### Overview

-formalization is organized into the following "sessions":
+The formalization is organized into the following "sessions":

 session | description
 ------- | -----------